Get

 What Is the Primary Purpose of a Catio?

 Catios are primarily used as a source of enrichment for indoor-only cats, allowing them access to the outside in a controlled way.
-This is particularly important for cats that might not be able to roam outside safely1, like those with feline immunodeficiency virus or those that live in areas with regulations regarding outside time.

 divider 1 pawsWhat Are the Different Types of Catios?

-Catios can be made of different materials in different shapes and sizes and placed in many areas3.
+Catios can be made of different materials in different shapes and sizes and placed in many areas.
 The catio’s design and specifications can be tailored to the tiniest detail, ensuring it caters to your cat’s needs.
 Some catio companies offer bespoke packages that are 100% customizable, and others come in a flat-pack box for self-assembly.

 Materials Used for Catios